iwashun22/JS-Promise/README.md

 # JS-Promise

-### this is a project of the promise in JavaScript
+### this is a note of the Promise in JavaScript

 Most of Node.js functions return the _Promise_ , because we usually use the asynchronous functions.
-There's a function that returns a Promise itself such as
+There's a function that returns a _Promise_ itself such as
 ```js
 fetch()
 ```